GiggleLiu/tutorial-tensornetwork/notes/tnet.typ

 The einsum notation is `ai,aj,ak->ijk` with time complexity $O(n^4)$, where the shared index $a$ creates the characteristic "star" topology.

-*Example B: Kronecker product*
+*Example B: Kronecker Product Structure*

-The Kronecker product of two matrices $A, B in bb(R)^(n times n)$ is defined as:
+The Kronecker product illustrates tensor networks with disconnected components.
+For matrices $A, B in bb(R)^(n times n)$, their Kronecker product creates:
 $
 C_(i j k l) = A_(i j) B_(k l)
 $

-Unlike the star contraction, this operation has no shared indices:
+*Structural insight*: The absence of shared indices reflects the direct product structure—no information flows between the matrix components.
+This disconnected topology contrasts sharply with the connected star pattern.

 #figure(canvas({
   import draw: *